blog

 A Clinical Scenario That Illustrates Progression

 An injector performs lip filler on a patient.
-Shortly after injection, the patient reports increasing pain and the injector observes blanching along the upper lip.
+Shortly after, the patient reports increasing pain.
+The injector sees blanching along the upper lip.

 If action is taken immediately, blood flow can be restored and tissue can recover.